cainan-c/TaikoPythonTools/TaikoFumenEncryptDecrypt/README.md

 # Taiko no Tatsujin - Simple Fumen Encryption and Decryption Tools

-Simple Python 3 script to allows you to quickly decrypt and decompress or re-compress encrypt fumen files.
+Simple Python 3 script to allows you to quickly decrypt and decompress or re-compress and encrypt fumen files.
 Needed for some newer Taiko no Tatsujin titles.

 Usage: Drag and Drop your Fumen files on `dec.py` to decrypt them